exercism/go/exercises/concept/the-farm/.docs/instructions.md

 ## 3. Prevent division by zero

-After getting the fodder amount from `weightFodder`, prevent a division by zero when there are no cows at all by returning an error saying "division by zero":
+After getting the fodder amount from `weightFodder`, prevent a division by zero when there are no cows at all by returning an error saying ***division by zero***:

 ```go
 // twentyFodderNoError says there are 20.0 fodder